Deasun/snAPP/README.md

 - **User stories**, located in the [database schema](database_schema/db_schema.md) were used to test the functionalities of the application.
 This involved a step-by-step process of testing links, forms, comments, upvotes, bugticket and featureticket reports.

 - **Password Reset** feature was tested by going through the reset process.
 Gmail settings had to be adjucted on two occasions - first to allow 'less secure' apps access to the account and secondly a 'Critical Security Alert' in my inbox which required a response to confirm the app's access to gmail account.

+- The **Stripe** payment method had limited testing (2) in the automated testing suite.
+To test the payment system manually, details were entered (using Stripe's test Credit Card details) in the snAPP checkout form and the details associated with this purchase order (name, amount, date( was checked against the details provided on the Payment/Customer section of the Stripe Dashboard.

 - **JQuery** used to style the application and enhance UX was tested manually across the site.
 The process of triggering the effect, checking if it occured, refreshing the page and triggering again was used on each styled element.